react-boilerplate/react-boilerplate/docs/general/deployment.md

 *Step 6:* Click on your new S3 bucket on the left to open the bucket.
 Click `Upload` and select all the files within your `./build` folder.
 Click `Start Upload`.
 Once the files are done, select all of the files, right-click on the selected files (or click on the `Actions` button) and select `Make Public`.

-*Step 7:* Click on the `Properties` tab, open the `Static Website Hosting`, and click on the *Endpoint* link.
+*Step 7:* Click on the `Properties` tab, open `Static Website Hosting`, and click on the *Endpoint* link.
 The app should be running on that URL.